oanguenot/webrtc-experiments/documentation/Chapter 1 - Access to devices.md

 | **Safari**<br>(13.1 / Mac) | MediaDeviceInfo                        |  Yes  | **No** | `groupId` seems not to be implemented.
 Always equals to an empty string.                                                                                                                                                                                                        |

 Note: Tests done on **Microsoft Edge** (81 / Mac) shown the same results as for Chrome (both based on Chromium)

+## Sample

+You can have a look to the file `Devices.js` and the `Videos.js` to see in live how to use these API.

 ---